wp-plugins/custom-post-permalinks/readme.txt

 1. The permalinks settings screen with a few extra post types.

 == Changelog ==

+= 1.1.1 =
+* Fixed a bug in custom taxonomy permalinks

+= 1.1 =
+* Fixed two major bugs in the way certain structures were handled
+* Added support for hierarchical post types
+* Added uninstall script to delete data and flush rewrite rules
+* Added support for all taxonomies

 = 1.0.3 =
 * Fixed a major bug that would break permalinks under certain conditions